 Parents’ Night Out

 Parents’ Night Out gives parents a break during the evening, while kids enjoy a more enriching experience than a babysitter could provide.
-Parents drop their kids off at Recreation Center East, where, from 5 – 9:30 pm, district staff keep them entertained with games, swimming (for kids 7 and older), an age-appropriate movie, dinner, and a snack.
+Parents drop their kids off at Recreation Center East, where, from 5 – 9:30 pm, district staff keep them entertained with games, an age-appropriate movie, dinner, and a snack.